Federal Employees Retirement System Act

 FRTIB Strategic Plan

 Reports to Congress

-- FRTIB Selects BlackRock Institutional Trust Company as the Investment Manager for its Fixed Income Index Investment Fund (F Fund)
+- FRTIB Selects BlackRock Institutional Trust Company, N.A. as the Investment Manager for its Fixed Income Index Investment Fund (F Fund)

 - FRTIB Announces Temporary Changes to the TSP Hardship Withdrawal Rules for Victims of Hurricane Sandy